ambercaravalho/rM-Wallpaper-Manager/README.md

 - **Permission denied errors**: Make sure you're using the correct password from your device settings.
 - **Wallpapers not showing up**: Verify that your images are PNG files, that they are properly named, and that they are placed in the custom-backgrounds folder.
 - **Changes not appearing**: Reboot your reMarkable tablet after installing or updating wallpapers.
+- **After reMarkable update**: Use Option 2 in the wallpaper manager to reinstall your custom wallpapers.

 ## Reverting to Default Wallpapers